 As a result, he became a baronet in 1835 for services to his country.

-After his death in 1848, Hoad monument (seen in the background of this photo) was built as a memorial to him with his son laying the foundation stone in 1850.
+After his death in 1848, it was decided to build Hoad Monument (seen in the background of this photo) as a memorial to him with his son laying the foundation stone in 1850.

 Local limestone was used in the building the 132meter monument on Hoad Hill and was funded by local contributions.